theomund/neuros/README.md

 # Roadmap

-This delineates the general areas of focus for development (note that this is not an exhaustive list):
+This delineates the general areas of focus for development (this is not an exhaustive list):

 * [x] **Bootstrapping**